-Model fit to age composition data was evaluated using plots of observed and predicted age composition in the fishery (Fig. 1.12), Shelikof Strait EIT survey (Fig. 1.13), and the NMFS trawl survey (Fig. 1.14).
+Model fit to age composition data was evaluated using plots of observed and predicted age composition in the fishery (Fig. 1.13), Shelikof Strait EIT survey (Fig. 1.14), and the NMFS trawl survey (Fig. 1.15).
 Model fits to fishery age composition data are good in most years.
-In 2003-2005, the fishery tended to see more of the 2000 year class and less of the 1999 year class than expected by the model.
-The reverse pattern is seen in the Shelikof Strait EIT survey age composition, where 1999 year class is more common than expected by the model and 2000 year class less common.
-Since the Shelikof Strait EIT survey covers only a portion of winter habitat of juvenile fish, this pattern could be explained by differences in spatial distribution of the two year classes.
+In 2007, the largest discrepancy between fishery data and the model expectation was a lower than expected abundance of the 2004 year class (age-3 fish), suggesting that this year class is less common than previously estimated.
+The abundance of this year class was also less than expected in the 2008 Shelikof Strait EIT survey.

-Model fits to survey biomass estimates are similar to previous assessments (Dorn et al. 2003) (Figs. 1.15-1.17).
+Model fits to survey biomass estimates are similar to previous assessments (Dorn et al. 2005) (Figs. 1.16-1.18).
 General trends in survey time series are fit reasonably well.
 For example, both the model and all surveys show a declining trend in the 1990s.
 But since each survey time series shows a different pattern of decline, the model is unable to fit all surveys simultaneously.
 The ADF&G survey matches the model trend better than any other survey, despite receiving less weight in model fitting.
 The discrepancy between the NMFS trawl survey and the Shelikof Strait EIT survey biomass estimates in the 1980s accounts for the poor model fit to both time series during in those years.
-More recently, the model fits extremely well both the biomass estimates from the both the NMFS bottom trawl survey and the ADF&G trawl survey in 2005, but shows a poorer fit to recent Shelikof Strait EIT survey biomass estimates.
+The fit to the 2007 and 2008 EIT survey biomass is poor.
+The model prediction was for an increase in the survey biomass in those years, while the survey data indicates that the stock continues to remain at low levels.
+In contrast the ADFG crab/groundfish increased in 2007 and 2008.
+The 2007 NMFS trawl survey is nearly exactly equal to the model prediction.
+Since this survey is the most comprehensive survey, the consistency between the NMFS survey and the assessment lends support to assessment results.

-A likelihood profile for NMFS trawl survey catchability shows that the likelihood is higher for models with catchability equal to 0.81 (Fig. 1.18).
-The change in log likelihood is small (less than one) between models with fixed and estimated catchability, indicating that despite the large change in biomass, there is little objective basis for choosing one model over the other.
+A likelihood profile for NMFS trawl survey catchability shows that the likelihood is higher for models with catchability equal to 0.74 (Fig. 1.19).
+The change in log likelihood is small (about 1.5) between models with fixed and estimated catchability, indicating that despite the large change in biomass, there is little objective basis for choosing one model over the other.
 These results are similar to previous assessments.
 Consequently we used a base model with fixed trawl survey catchability of 1.0 to be consistent with recommendations in previous assessments.